simonsdave/yar/docs/story.md

-* **:TODO:** describe the API requests that the build system makes to yar to configure the access control model for the newly created resources - the API calls will be made to what we currently call the key service where the key service, like the build system, is deployed in the application tier vs the auth server which is deployed in the DMZ
+* **:TODO:** describe the API requests that the build system makes to yar to configure the access control model for the newly created resources - the API calls will be made to what we currently call the key service where the key service, like the build system, is deployed in the application tier vs the auth service which is deployed in the DMZ
-  (remember the build system is deployed as a service behind yar's auth server)
+  (remember the build system is deployed as a service behind yar's auth service)

 ### Open Questions
 * does yar support the notion of resource ownership? can't use DAC